rtheman/CLV/README.md

 ------
 ### References
 This project was largely based on the work done by Jack Han at [Data Apple](http://www.dataapple.net/?p=84).
-Updates to code was applied through usage of dplyr and various visualization.
+However, new libraries/functions are used to update data transformation and visualization of data such as dplyr and ggviz.

 Other references used: